eclipse-kura/kura/_posts/builtin/2022-02-23-container-orchestration-provider.md

 ## JSON identifier/payload for start and stop requests

 The requests for starting and stopping a container require the application to include a JSON object in request payload for selecting the target container.
-Docker enforces unique container names on a gateway, and thus they can reliably be used as a identifier.
+Docker enforces unique container names on a gateway, and thus they can reliably be used as an identifier.

 Example 1: